Ansh1602/Ansh1602/README.md

 - 👋 Hi, I’m @Ansh1602
 - 👀 I’m interested in tech👽👾
 - 🌱 I’m currently learning cpp and web dev
-- 💞️ I’m looking to collaborate on any beginner level porject
+- 💞️ I’m looking to collaborate on any beginner level project
 - 📫 How to reach me ..
 JUst DM me 👽🐱‍👤

 <!---